-This fund is a special revenue fund and accounts for programs federally funded and awarded to the City for accomplishing specific endeavors and completing specific projects.
+This fund is a special revenue fund and accounts for programs funded by the American Rescue Plan Act.

 Proprietary Funds

 Solid Waste Fund

 This includes the city's appropriation for the annual fee charged to residents for solid waste collection.
 This fee is collected by the Gwinnett County Tax Commissioner as part of the yearly property tax billing process.
 The fund will be used to collect trash and recycling for residential households.